-The easiest way to plan your trip, look up prices and buy a ticket for your train journey is from the NS Xtra App on your phone.
-It's available in English and you can use your credit card for payment.
+The easiest way to plan your trip, look up prices, and to buy a ticket for your train journey is from the official NS Xtra App on your phone.
+It's available in English and you can use your credit card for payment (or better use the Transferwise Debit travel card we recommend and use ourselves).
 Tickets will be digital, so you don't need a printer.
 The App is free to use and tickets are €1 cheaper compared to a paper ticket.
 We advise a 1st class ticket for extra comfort.

 Where to stay in Den Bosch?

 If you want to spend more then a day in Den Bosch, it will be a lot more convenient to stay nearby.
 Thankfully there are many different types of accommodation to find in and around Den Bosch.
 Whether you're looking for a romantic bed & breakfast, a hip design hotel, or a full apartment or holiday home, Den Bosch has something that will suit your taste and budget.
 Check out the selection and book your perfect getaway to Den Bosch from our partners at Booking.com!

 See all the places we recommend in this post in the Goole map we created below (click on the menu icon (top left) for more details, and the names of all the places we've mentioned:

 Did this post about Den Bosch help you?

 If you enjoyed our travel tips in this post about Den Bosch then please join the conversation and let us know in the comments at the bottom of this page.
 We'd love to hear what you think.
 Have you been to any of these suggestions?
 Are you planning them for your next trip?
 We want to know.